poky1084/FreezingDice/README.md

 # FreezingDice
-Beta version with Bypassed Cloudflare for Stake.com
+Alpha version with Bypassed Cloudflare for Stake.com